 - Note: In order to calculate the G-band baseline increase,

-we need to substract the intensity jump due to straylight increase.
+we need to subtract the intensity jump due to stray light increase.

 We have not removed this effect yet in the Figs 4.1 to 4.3 above.